 Genetically modified corn is engineered to contain it’s own insecticide.
 Simply put, when bugs eat the plant, their stomach explodes and they die.
 That’s not a plant I want to put in my body, let alone my kids.

-And with gut health now being linked to ADHD, we stay far away from corn – in any form.
+And with gut health now being linked to ADHD, we stay far away from most corn.

 Food dyes, especially Red#40 have been linked to hyperactivity in children.
 The food companies and the government say the studies are inconclusive and continue to market food containing all sort of dyes to children.